AlfredUg/super-infection/README.md

 ## Obtaining reference sequence(s)

 Before we go any further, we need some reference sequences which can be obtained from NCBI Refseq.
-Here we use complete genome of HIV-1, accession number NC_001802.1 as the main reference genome with particular interest in the envelope region.
+Here we use complete genome of HIV-1, accession number `NC_001802.1` as the main reference genome with particular interest in the envelope region.

-+ First, we download the HIV-1 genome from NCBI nuceotide database (https://www.ncbi.nlm.nih.gov/nuccore/NC_001802.1?report=fasta&to=9181) and save it in FASTA format.
++ First, we download the HIV-1 genome from NCBI nuceotide database (https://www.ncbi.nlm.nih.gov/nuccore/NC_001802.1?report=fasta&to=9181) and save it in FASTA format as `HIV-1.fasta`.
 + Secondly, we inspect the genome graph of HIV-1 [https://www.ncbi.nlm.nih.gov/nuccore/NC_001802.1?report=graph](https://www.ncbi.nlm.nih.gov/nuccore/NC_001802.1?report=graph) to identify the exact location/coordinates of the env gene on that particular reference genome.
 We note that the env gene spans the region `5,771..8,341` covering a total of `2,571` nucleotides.
 We use `seqkit` to pick that up and save as `env.fasta`.
 ```bash
 seqkit subseq  -r 5771:8341 HIV-1.fasta > env.fasta
 ```
 + For any particular reference sequences that we need to add to the phylogenies later on, we can get from Los Alamos HIV database or Genbank as well.
-But for, that is all we need.
+But for now, that is all we need.

 ## The analysis workflow